zedlopez/ifm/Writing with Inform.md

 ## Displaying quotations

+[ZL: address that the only place where this will turn out as described (or, in fact, will not turn out something other than ugly) is in non-Glk Z-code terps, which is to say none of: Parchment/iplayif , Lectrote, Spatterlight, Gargoyle, or any of the IDEs https://inform7.atlassian.net/browse/I7-2434 ]

 ^^{quotations, displaying in boxes}^^{boxed quotations}^^{Inform 6 equivalent: `box}
 Text is normally printed in between the typed commands of the player, rolling upwards from the bottom of the screen, as if a dialogue is being typed by an old-fashioned teletype.
 But it can also be displayed in a bolder way, floating above the main text, and this is sometimes used to display quotations.